-The SolarWinds Network Configuration Manager is an automated network configuration management and backup solution that saves time and reduces labour costs while maintaining compliance standards.
+The SolarWinds Network Configuration Manager is an automated network configuration management and backup solution that saves time and reduces labor costs while maintaining compliance standards.
 For Vulnerability Assessment, the platform offers network scanning and discovery to maintain updated information on all network devices.

 Some key features of SolarWinds NCM include: